 The AADSAS application cycle traditionally opens in early June.
 By this time I recommend that you have your letters of recommendation, personal statement, DAT scores, transcript verification and experiences (ECs, research, etc) submitted.
 Applying early in the cycle is essential to receiving multiple pre-December interviews.
 This is because dental schools are based on rolling admissions.
 They will give out interview spots as applications get submitted for review and will also provide a decision to those candidates on December 1st (if interviewed).
-(Interviews close to December you to submit your application as close to the opening date as possible, especially if you are an international applicant.
-International applicants (including Canadians) who submit in August or later are putting themselves at an even higher disadvantage than they already are.

-1st may automatically be put on waitlist/kept under review for several weeks).
+(Interviews close to December 1st may automatically be put on waitlist/kept under review for several weeks).
 The application cycle has different deadlines for each school, with some ending in October and some in February.
 Therefore, it is important to look up these dates for each individual school where you plan to apply.
 The application cycle for acceptances can continue until the first day of class in some instances.

-A general timeframe for the submission of your application is as follows: June & July is considered early, August is the average time for submission, and September or later is considered a late submission.
-I once again urge
+Ageneral timeframe for the submission of your application is as follows: June & July is considered early, August is the average time for submission, and September or later is considered a late submission.
+I once again urge you to submit your application as close to the opening date as possible, especially if you are an international applicant.
+International applicants (including Canadians) who submit in August or later are putting themselves at an even higher disadvantage than they already are.